Now, A Chart House Restaurant

 We were told our table wasn't quite ready and that was sort of a relief.
 We were in no mood to rush.

 We were in a festive, happy place with our kids.
 No one had to cook!

 When we found 6 open barstools in the downstairs lounge.

 Behind us there was a wall of windows, looking over the twinkling lights of Oregon's biggest city.

 In front of us, we watched numerous bartenders (some in Santa hats) dashing, dodging, splashing, shaking and pouring!
 I kind of liked the cheery, rushed vibe... at least for a while.
 We had a nice toast, with our French 75 cocktails.

 We were called to our table shortly after getting drinks.
 As we headed up the stairs I glanced over at the cozy fireplace.
 I wonder if that was added in 1954, when Ed Palaske bought and modernized Hillvilla.

 I wonder what Mr. Palakse would think of the modern decor today.
-He would probably like the circular art on the wall.
-I'm guessing that was added when in recent years when the Chart House bought the property.
+He'd probably like the circular art on the wall.
+I'm guessing that was added in recent years, when the Chart House biz bought the property.

 Table at the Window

 When the hostess seated us at a window-side table, I wanted to cheer.